mavvos/SpotifyGlobal/README.md

 #
 <h3>⌨ Custom Controls</h3>
-If you wish to <b>customise your hotkeys</b>, simply locate your options.txt and alter the value that follows the "="
+If you wish to <b>customize your hotkeys</b>, simply locate your options.txt and alter the value that follows the "="

 A normal hotkey looks something like this:
 ```